yonigibbs/elm-i18next-gen/README.md

 no need for the `Translations` folder at all, as there are no submodules to generate.
 So what should happen with the previously created `Translations` folder?

-The way the tool handles this is by deleting any files and folders previously generated in the `Translations` folder, if the newly supplied JSON no longer requires them.
+The way `elm-i18next-gen` handles this is by deleting any files and folders previously generated in the `Translations` folder, if the newly supplied JSON no longer requires them.
 It also deletes the `Translations` folder itself if it's no longer required.
 Clearly this is potentially dangerous: files are being deleted!
 There's a [TODO](#todo) item noted below to change this: maybe just put the files in the trash can / waste bin / recycle bin instead.

 ## TODO
 * Remove use of underscores in sanitisation: remove all non-alphanumeric characters and treat them as word separators.
 * Add arg for how to handle functions, parameters and modules that start with a number.
 Currently it errors, but should be possible to configure the tool to add some prefix before the number.
+* Ensure generated code passes `elm-format --validate`
+* Handle translations with fallbacks (`tf` and `trf`).
+* Add step to CI build to ensure generated code passes `elm-format --validate`
 * Handle duplicates (functions, parameters and modules): not possible directly in JSON but because of sanitisation this could actually occur.
 * Revisit idea of deleting files in Translations folder: is this safe?
 Can we put them in wastebin instead?